 Heat Your Pressing Tool

 As mentioned above, you can use a variety of tools to press hash: dabbers, ash catchers, bowls, carb caps, and even hash presses made specifically for this purpose.
-In this example, we will be using a dabber and carb cap combo to press out the ice water hash.
+In this example, I will be using a dabber and carb cap combo to press out the ice water hash.

 Use a torch, the same kind you would use to heat your nail, to lightly heat the surface of the pressing tool.
 The key here is LOW heat, as too much heat can degrade terpene and cannabinoid content which will result in a loss of flavor and potency.
 Heat the tool to a point where you can just touch the pressing surface without burning your hand.
 Temperature control will take a bit of practice; it's better to go too low and reheat/repress than to burn your precious hash with an overheated tool.

 Once again, if opting to use a hair straightener or flat iron instead of a manually heated pressing tool, make sure that the heating elements are no more than warm to the touch to avoid incidentally rosining your starting material.
-We find that pressing with a hair straightener is riskier and less forgiving than using a tool like a heated carb cap.
+I find that pressing with a hair straightener is riskier and less forgiving than using a tool like a heated carb cap.